gitpod-io/gitpod/test/README.md

 ```

 If you're iterating on a single test, the easiest is to use `go test` directly.

-If your integration tests depends on having having a user token available, then you'll have to set `USER_TOKEN` manually (see `test/run.sh` on how to fetch the credentials that are used during our build)
+If your integration tests depends on having having a user token available, then you'll have to set `USER_NAME` and `USER_TOKEN` environment variables.
+This can be done a couple ways:
+1. Get credentials persisted as secrets (either in Github Actions, or GCP Secret Manager via the `core-dev` project), which vary by job that trigger tests.
+Refer to `run.sh` for details.
+2. In your Gitpod (preview) environment, log into the preview environment, set `USER_NAME` to the user you logged in with, and set `USER_TOKEN` to any (does not have to be valid).

 By default the workspace tests run against `ws-manager-mk2`, set `WS_MANAGER_MK2=false` to run against mk1.